-Department Requirements for the Degree of Doctor of Philosophy
+Degree Requirements for the Doctor of Philosophy with specializations in Historical Archaeology and Historical Anthropology

-(see p.27 for general College requirements)
+(See p.29 for general College requirements.)

-With Specialization in Historical Archaeology and Historical Anthropology the doctoral program in anthropology is designed for students who wish to specialize in Historical Archaeology or Historical Anthropology and who wish to pursue original, advanced research with a doctorate.
+The doctoral program in Anthropology (MA/PhD program is designed for students who wish to specialize in Historical Archaeology or Historical Anthropology and who wish to pursue original, advanced research toward a doctorate.